 Did you know that there is an actual Walley World?
 It is a water park that is part of a larger complex known as East Park in London, Ontario, Canada.
 The name is spelled slightly different: “Wally World.”
 The property doesn’t loudly trumpet the name of its water park (for legal reasons perhaps?), but it plainly calls it Wally World on its Web site.
 Sorry folks, there’s no moose character at the park, nor would you find Christie Brinkley or her red Ferrari.

-Parks figure into other popular films as well.
-Read about the water park that is featured in The Way, Way Back and Grown Ups.
-And, of course, many films have inspired theme park lands and attractions, including Transformers: The Ride 3D and The Wizarding World of Harry Potter at Universal's theme parks.
+Parks figure into other popular Hollywood films as well, including the water park that is featured in The Way, Way Back and Grown Ups.
+And, of course, many films have inspired theme park lands and attractions, including Transformers: The Ride 3D and The Wizarding World of Harry Potter at Universal’s theme parks.

 Then there is the juggernaut Pirates of the Caribbean series, which was inspired by the landmark Disney parks attraction.
 The movies, in turn, inspired Disney to incorporate some of its characters and themes back into the rides.
 The Shanghai Disneyland version of Pirates of the Caribbean (which is squarely among the world’s best theme park attractions) is based entirely on Captain Jack Sparrow and other characters from the film series.